ember-learn/cli-guides/guides/advanced-use/project-layouts.md

 Developers who choose the pods structure will need to do more of their file management by hand, and there can be unexpected edge cases, so new Ember users are encouraged to use the `classic` file structure instead.

-As mentioned above, addons __should not__ use the `pods` structure
+As mentioned above, addons __should not__ use the `pods` structure.

 ## Classic or pods?
 Ember projects do not have to be either `classic` or `pods-based`.
 They can also be mixed projects.
-By default, if the Ember Resolver can not find a file in the pod structure, it will look for it in the classic structure.
+By default, if the Ember Resolver cannot find a file in the pod structure, it will look for it in the classic structure.

 If you start with a `classic` project, you can switch to the `pods-based` filesystem as your project grows without changing the existing `classic` filesystem.
 You can migrate the `classic` structure in the future, as time allows.